kircherlab/MPRAsnakeflow/docs/tutorial/README.md

 The code can be found [here](https://github.com/kircherlab/MPRAsnakeflow) and an extensive documentation [here](https://mprasnakeflow.readthedocs.io).
 This readme explains the types of notebooks that are within the repository and type of example data as well as the structure of the input or MPRAsnakeflow.

 If you have more questions or need help, please write an issue on the [MPRAsnakeflow_tutorial repository](https://github.com/kircherlab/MPRAsnakeflow_tutorial/issues).
 For general questions about MPRAsnakeflow, please write an issue on the [MPRAsnakeflow repository](https://github.com/kircherlab/MPRAsnakeflow/issues).
-You can also contact the main developer [Max Schubach](max.schubach@bih-charite.de).
+You can also contact the main developer Max Schubach (<max.schubach@bih-charite.de>).

 ## Notebooks